birdayz/blog/content/posts/microservice_graalvm.md

 So, how did this turn out, looking at my 3 points of criticism?
 ## Application startup time
 The application starts instantly.
-While Javalin is very fast even on the JVM (~1-2 Seconds), this will be VERY appealing for CLI tools.
+While Javalin is starting very quickly even on the JVM (~1-2 Seconds), this will be VERY appealing for CLI tools.
 ## Memory Footprint
 Measuring memory usage of a process is not very straight-forward.
 There's several metrics - according so some post on Stackoverflow 'Virtual Size" aka VSZ is a good metric: https://stackoverflow.com/questions/131303/how-to-measure-actual-memory-usage-of-an-application-or-process